chriskuehl/autopkgtest/doc/README.package-tests.rst

     This allows tests to live outside the debian/ metadata area, so that they can more palatably be shared with non-Debian distributions.

+Classes: class-1, class-2, ...
+    Most package tests should work in a minimal environment and are usually not hardware specific.
+However, some packages like the kernel, X.org, or graphics drivers should be tested on particular hardware, and also run on a set of different platforms rather than just a single virtual testbeds.

+    This field can specify a list of abstract class names such as "desktop" or "graphics-driver".
+Consumers of autopkgtest can then map these class names to particular machines/platforms/policies.
+    Unknown class names should be ignored.

+    This is purely an informational field for autopkgtest itself and will be ignored.

 Any unknown fields will cause the whole stanza to be skipped.

 Defined restrictions